Ananya200314/IITM_TDS_Project2/README.md

    - The dataset shows that the average publication year is approximately **1982**, with a gradual increase in publication years over time.
 This trend highlights the potential interest in contemporary literature, necessitating deeper analysis into more recent publications.

 4. **Authors and Popularity**
-   - ì**Stephen King**î is the most frequently listed author, appearing **60 times**.
+   - ‚Äú**Stephen King**‚Äù is the most frequently listed author, appearing **60 times**.
 This suggests that his works dominate reader interest, underscoring the importance of popular authors in driving ratings.

 5. **Impact of Ratings Count on Ratings**
    - There is a strong positive correlation between ratings counts and average ratings (mean correlation of **0.726**).
 This suggests more widely read books tend to receive higher ratings, potentially due to visibility and social proof.